keycloakify/docs.oidc-spa.dev/features/error-management/error-handling-no-autologin.md

 const oidc = await createOidc(...);

 if( !oidc.isUserLoggedIn ){
-    // If the used is logged in we had no initialization error. return;
+    // User isn’t logged in: allow the app to render public pages and stop here. return;
 }

 if( oidc.initializationError ){

-    // This help you discriminate configuration errors
-    // and error due to the server being temporarely down. console.log(oidc.initializationError.isAuthServerLikelyDown);
+    // Helps you distinguish a misconfiguration from a temporary auth-server outage. console.log(oidc.initializationError.isAuthServerLikelyDown);

     const handleLoginClick = ()=> {

         if( oidc.initializationError ){
-            alert(`Can't login now, try again later ${oidc.initializationError.message}`);
+            // Developer note: keep this user-facing message short and neutral. alert(`Can't login now, try again later ${oidc.initializationError.message}`);
             return;
         }